Does Ajovy cause weight gain?

 Other FDA-approved CGRP inhibitors for migraine prevention include:

+- Emgality (galcanezumab) from Eli Lilly - used to prevent migraine in adults.
 Emgality is also approved to treat cluster headache episodes in adults.

 Older medications used for migraine prevention (but originally were approved for other uses like high blood pressure, depression or seizures) are well-known to be linked with weight gain.

-- For example, tricyclic antidepressants used to prevent migraine headache, like amitriptyline and doxepin, are also associated with weight gain.
-Duloxetine (Cymbalta), a serotonin and norepinephrine reuptake inhibitor (SNRI) antidepressant used off-label for migraine prevention, may lead to weight loss or less frequently weight gain.
+- Duloxetine (Cymbalta), a serotonin and norepinephrine reuptake inhibitor (SNRI) antidepressant used off-label for migraine prevention, may lead to weight loss or less frequently weight gain.

-- Medicines for heart conditions and high blood pressure, such as verapamil and beta blockers like metoprolol (Lopressor) or propranolol (Inderal) are also linked with weight gain.
+- Medicines for heart conditions and high blood pressure, such as verapamil and beta blockers like metoprolol (Lopressor) or propranolol are also linked with weight gain.

 - Valproate or gabapentin, medicines approved for epilepsy but also used for migraine prevention, may be associated with weight gain.